 - Businesses must disclose an adverse decision algorithm to an individual, including the factors used to reach the determination.
 Covered entities must also provide an opportunity for an individual to submit correction information.

 - Businesses must conduct and maintain for a minimum of five years an annual audit to determine if their practice of using algorithms discriminates against protected traits.
+There are as yet no generally accepted guidelines for such audits, so these services would need to be conducted by outside experts at the cost of the business itself.

 - Businesses must submit an annual report to the Office of the Attorney General that includes the performance metrics of the algorithm, the reason for the use of the algorithm, and disclosure of any algorithmic determination complaints the business receives.